alphagov/government-service-design-manual/service-manual/the-team/learning-and-development/open-programme.md

 * consider how they will be applied to your own services

+##Data-driven services

+Using data to inform decision-making is vital to the development of your services.
+Your group will:

+* discuss your service's performance indicators as they currently stand

+* consider what data you currently use to inform your decision-making, and what data you would like to use

+* design your own performance data dashboard to understand your services in a simple, visual way

+* find out about the [Performance Platform](/service-manual/measurement/performance-platform) and how you can use it

 ##Identity assured

 We need to know that users of digital services are who they say they are.
 In this session, you will learn how the Identity Assurance Programme is: